grrr-amsterdam/cookie-consent/README.md

 });
 ```

-### Conditional script tags
+### Conditional scripts

-To conditionally show scripts, add the `data-cookie-consent`-attribute with the id of the required cookie type, and disable the script by setting the `type` to `text/plain`:
+Conditionally show `script` tags.
+Add the `data-cookie-consent`-attribute with the id of the required cookie type, and disable the script by setting the `type` to `text/plain`:

 ```html
 // External script.